Purpose

 /

-Since plans cannot be shared across sessions for temporary tables, each session must compile the Procedure PRO_1 to generate a corresponding cache, potentially leading to stability issues.
-Modifying the temporary table SQL to use dynamic SQL can bypass this issue.
+Because different sessions cannot share execution plans for accessing temporary tables, each session must compile the PRO_1 procedure to generate its own corresponding cache, which may lead to stability issues.
+Changing the temporary table SQL to dynamic SQL can circumvent this problem.

-Failures may result in data residue, and there is currently no automatic cleanup method.
-This generally does not affect usage.
-If excessive residual data persists, you can drop the temporary table and recreate it.
+The failure may result in data remnants.
+Currently, there is no automatic cleanup method, but this generally does not affect usage.
+If excessive residual data exists, you can resolve the issue by dropping the temporary table with a DROP statement and then rebuilding it.

-In an Oracle-compatible tenant, you can use the CREATE TABLE statement to create a read-only table or a read/write table.
+In an Oracle-compatible tenant, you can use the CREATE TABLE statement to create tables that are read-only or read/write.
 You can also use the ALTER TABLE statement to change the read/write attribute of a table.

 Notice

-Users with the SUPER privilege cannot perform the operations.
-We recommend that you use a regular user.
+Users without the SUPER privilege cannot perform these operations.
+It is recommended to use a regular user.

 Procedure: